-The C3S Data Rescue Service is a web-based user-updatable system to coordinate and facilitate global data rescue activities.
-It provides searchable activity information and metadata on past, current, and planned data rescue projects, as well as tools, software, and guidelines to facilitate all stages of the data rescue process.
+The C3S Data Rescue Service is an online user-based system to coordinate and facilitate the rescue of weather and climate data from around the world.
+It provides searchable activity information and metadata on past, current, and planned data rescue projects, as well as tools to facilitate all stages of the data rescue process.

 This service is a consortium led by the UK Met Office and works with the World Meteorological Organization (WMO) International Data Rescue () and ACRE (Atmospheric Circulation Reconstructions over the Earth) initiatives.
 The service provides a registry of activity information about past, current and planned climate data rescue projects, and corresponding metadata inventories.
 It also provides a wide range of data rescue tools, software, and guidelines, and runs workshops.
 The service will provide weather and climate observations to the Copernicus Climate Change Service (C3S).